dragoa/MachineLearning/README.md

-# SecML
+# MachineLearning
-Repo of Machine Learning and Trustworthy AI
+Repo of Machine Learning and Trustworthy Artificial Intelligence with some code examples and notes.